Buying GuideLast Updated: May 28, 2026· 10 min read

 Need an HVAC pro?
 Get free quotes from trusted local HVAC contractors

-HVAC contractors commonly use a rule of thumb called the 5,000 rule to help homeowners decide.
-Multiply the age of the system in years by the estimated repair cost in dollars.
-If the result is more than $5,000, replacement is usually the better financial move.
+HVAC contractors use a rule of thumb called the 5,000 rule.
+Multiply system age (years) by repair cost (dollars).
+If the answer is over $5,000, replace.
+If under, repair.

 System Age Repair Cost Age x Cost Recommendation